olleharstedt/olleharstedt.github.io/_posts/2022-12-12-nbody-benchmark-in-php-c-polyglot-pholyglot.markdown

 categories: programming
 ---

-TODO: Malloc

-_Pholyglot_ is a PHP-to-PHP+C transpiler.
+_[Pholyglot](https://github.com/olleharstedt/pholyglot)_ is a PHP-to-PHP+C transpiler.
 The output is C code that's also runnable by PHP, so called polyglot code.

 _Pholly_ is the PHP dialect that's supported by Pholyglot (mostly a subset + some required annotations).

 This blog post describes the features needed inside the Pholyglot compiler to complete the nbody benchmark from [benchmarkgames](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/nbody.html).

-Full code listing of the Pholly code: ...

-Full code listing of the transpiled PHP+C code: ...

 Topics:

 * Polymorphic arrays
 * Class/struct base
-* Loops (foreach and do-while)
+* Loops
 * Some kind of generics for `array_slice`

 **Arrays**